The Big Con (Mazzucato and Collington book): Reception

 The book generally received positive reviews.
 The Times named The Big Con one of the five best business and technology books of 2023.
 The Financial Times and The Guardian both included the book in their "to read" lists for 2023.
 Nathan Akehurst called the book "meticulously researched" in a review for Jacobin and praised the book's ability to explain complex issues in simple terms.
 Mehdi Boussebaa, writing for the Journal of International Business Studies said that the book serves as a "much-needed wake-up call for businesses and governments".

-One reviewer critized the scarcity of evidence from the Global South.
+One reviewer criticized the scarcity of evidence from the Global South.
 Boussebaa argues that while the book aims to tell a global story about consultancies, its evidence draws mainly from English-speaking countries.
 He also highlighted the limited engagement with how consulting firms relate to foreign direct investment and internationalisation of client companies.

 Others critiqued the book's description of public value.
 Timothy Slaper, writing in Economic Development Quarterly, supported the critique of consultancy practices—especially how consultancies do not share in the risk of potentially bad advice—but found the discussion of public value theory unconvincing.
 He argued that the concept was poorly defined and weakened the book's central claims, suggesting the material might have been more effective in a separate book.
 Similarly, Akehurst felt the recommendations lacked clarity, noting that the book did not define what a "new theory of value" might entail as an alternative to the consultancy emphasis on efficiency.